Grab your copy

 Life interest trusts can also be put into place for other assets, such as accounts and investments, not just property.
 Where accounts and investments are subject to a life interest trust, the income produced from the assets would usually be available for use by the life tenant, whilst the capital would usually be earmarked for the ultimate beneficiary.

-- Common use of a life interest trust is to prevent valuable assets from being included in means assessments for residential care fees.
-Our factsheet: ‘Life Interest Trusts: Planning for Care Home Fees’ contains more information.
+Another common use of a life interest trust is to prevent valuable assets from being included in means assessments for residential care fees.
+Our help guide: ‘Life Interest Trusts: Planning for Care Home Fees’ contains more information.